 Monolix is used for regulatory submissions (including the FDA and the EMA) of population PK and PK/PD analyses.
 Monolix analyses for first in human dose estimation, dose-finding studies and registration studies have been routinely and successfully submitted to the FDA, EMA and other agencies.
-Some of the agencies like the FDA or the EMA do have Monolix and the modelling experts to understand, review and run Monolix.
+The FDA and the EMA do have Monolix and the modelling experts to understand, review and run Monolix.
 Regulators are also taking part in publishing research articles with Monolix .

 Regulatory guidelines provide only little information on the required electronic files for submission.
 Based on exchanges with regulatory agencies and confirmed through past regulatory submissions using Monolix, the following listed files (in Table 1) are required for a complete Monolix analysis submission package.
 The Monolix analysis submission package listed in Table 1 has all the files needed to run Monolix without any implementation work and to reproduce the results.
 Attention must be payed to use relative file path definitions to facilitate the project transfer from one computer system to another (Monolix documentation).
 Further, it is important to consider that Table 1 represents the Monolix submission package for a typical analysis.
 There might be modelling cases that require the submission of additional material.
 Each submission should be treated separately and carefully reviewed for completeness cases by cases.

 |Report (.pdf)||Report detailing all of the modelling according to the EMA or FDA guidelines |